Hebrew and Aramaic Studies (research) (MA)

 Thesis and Thesis Seminar

 In the fourth semester, you are expected to start writing your thesis.
-In addition to individual guidance by your supervisor, the Seminar Thesis Presentation and Research Proposal will bolster up your work on the thesis by training you in specific writing and presentation skills.
+In addition to individual guidance by your supervisor, the Research Career seminar will bolster up your work on the thesis by training you in specific writing and presentation skills.
 You will also learn, based on your thesis preparation, how to write a research proposal on the basis of academic requirements used by the Dutch Research Council (NWO).

 For a more detailed programme, please see the Prospectus.